Yasuhiro Nakasone: Premiership (1982–1987)

 On 15 August 1985, the fortieth anniversary of Japan's surrender, Nakasone and his Cabinet visited the Yasukuni Shrine, where Japan's war casualties - including convicted war criminals - were buried, in full mourning dress.
 This had great symbolic significance as he visited the shrine in his official capacity, intending to reassert the Japanese government's respect for the spirits of the ancestors killed in battle, including those who died in World War II.
 This turned out however to be a controversial move which was heavily criticised by the Chinese Government (including in its newspaper, People's Daily) and led to angry demonstrations in Beijing.
 It was also attacked by opponents at home for violating the Constitution's separation of religion and state.
 Nakasone defended his actions by saying, "The true defence of Japan ... becomes possible only through the combination of liberty-loving peoples who are equal to each other ...
 The manner is desired to be based on self-determination of the race".
 He also said, "It is considered progressive to criticise pre-war Japan for its faults and defects, but I firmly oppose such a notion.
 A nation is still a nation whether it wins or loses a war".

 Nakasone also sought educational reform, setting up a commission.
 Its report recommended that "a spirit of patriotism" should be inculcated in children, along with respect for elders and authority.
 This was not fully implemented and came under attack from the teachers' trade union.
 The commission also recommended that the national anthem should be taught and that the Rising Sun Flag should also be raised during entrance and graduation ceremonies.
 History textbooks were also reformed.
 In 1986, Nakasone dismissed his Education Minister, Masayuki Fujio, after he justified Japan's annexation of Korea in 1910.

 Nakasone aroused controversy in September 1986 when he claimed that Americans were, on average, less intelligent than Japanese because "the US has many immigrants, Puerto Ricans, Mexicans, and Blacks, who bring the average level down" and also said that "in America today there are still many Blacks who can't even read."
 He then clarified his comments, stating that he meant to congratulate the U.S. on its economic success despite the presence of "problematic" minorities.
+Ainu people living in Japan criticized this comment as ignoring the reality of racial discrimination against them.

 In 1987, he was forced to resign after he attempted to introduce a value added tax to reduce the burden of direct taxes in a policy designed to cut the budget deficit.